malubarreto/365daysofcode/README.md

 ](https://www.udemy.com/course/the-data-science-course-complete-data-science-bootcamp/).
 I decided that I'm going to follow the Python path.

 Day 3 (18/07/2024): I finished the instalation of the Jupyter Notebook after 2 hours of sacrifice and learned the basics of Python until operator precedence.

+Day 4 (19/07/2024): I learned about Variables, Strings, Booleans until the beginning of Lists.